The Flight to Lucifer

 The Flight to Lucifer: A Gnostic Fantasy is a 1979 fantasy novel by American critic Harold Bloom, inspired by his reading of David Lindsay's fantasy novel A Voyage to Arcturus (1920).
 The plot, which adapts Lindsay's characters and narrative and features themes drawn from Gnosticism, concerns Thomas Perscors, who is transported from Earth to the planet Lucifer by Seth Valentinus.

-The book received negative responses, and was compared, including by Bloom himself, to the film Star Wars (1977).
-Bloom eventually repudiated the work.
+The book received largely negative responses for being difficult to read both stylistically and thematically.
+In a derogatory sense it was even compared to the popular film Star Wars (1977), by both a reviewing critic and later by Bloom himself.
+Bloom at various times repudiated the work (once wishing he could remove it from every bookshelf), but has also stated it contained worthy parts where his ambitions were realised.

 Plot summary

 Thomas Perscors ("through fire"), an incarnation of Primal Man, is taken from Earth to the planet Lucifer by Seth Valentinus, a reincarnation of the gnostic theologian Valentinus.
 Their guide is Olam, who is an Aeon, an emanation of the true god.
 Lucifer is controlled by "Saklas", which is a Gnostic name for the false creator.
 Olam has brought Perscors to Lucifer to fight Saklas, and has brought Valentinus so he can remember his true self.
 Perscors cripples Saklas and changes the order of things across all of Lucifer.